RE-SS3D/SS3D/README.md

 [<img src="Documents/Images/currentproject.png" alt="Current Project" width="150" align="left">](https://github.com/RE-SS3D/SS3D/archive/master.zip)

 This is the current state of the RE:SS3D project in a .zip file.
-You will have to unpack and build the game in Unity on your own.
+You will have to unpack the file and build the game in Unity on your own.

 ## COMMUNITY:

 [<img src="Documents/Images/discord.png" alt="Discord" width="150" align="left">](https://discord.gg/Z3sPhyS)

 Discord is the primary communication for our community and devs.
 There's plenty of helpful people there, capable of answering most of your questions, as well as WIP content.

 [<img src="Documents/Images/reddit.png" alt="Reddit" width="150" align="left">](https://www.reddit.com/r/RESS3D/)

-We also have a Reddit, where you will find similar discussion threads and posts showing off WIP content, although it is not as active as our Discord server.
+We also have a subreddit, where you will find similar discussion threads and posts showing off art & WIP content, although it is not as active as our Discord server.

 ## BOARDS:

 [<img src="Documents/Images/github.png" alt="github" width="150" align="left">](https://github.com/RE-SS3D/SS3D/projects)

-This GitHub repo hosts the board for tracking the completion status of the game itself, via linking GitHub issues and pull requests.
+This GitHub repo hosts our project board for tracking the completion status of the game itself, via linking GitHub issues and pull requests.

 [<img src="Documents/Images/trello.png" alt="Trello" width="150" align="left">](https://trello.com/ress3d)

-Trello is used for pretty much everything else, including task boards for various art types (modeling, graphics, audio, etc.) and our management board.
+Trello hosts all our other boards, including the task boards for our various asset types (3D, 2D, audio, etc.) and our management board.

 ## INFO: